 Magical Seeds & Mysterious Seeds

-Magical Seeds produce a crop that breeds and harvests 5x the normal amount.
+Most Magical Seeds produce a crop that breeds and harvests 5x the normal amount.
 They take up 5x the farm slots.
 Magical seeds require Artisan 1 Farming skill.
-These seeds are only beneficial if you’re looking to save time/energy/fertilizer.
-If your goal is to get shards, or level up Farming, you wouldn’t want to use these.
+These seeds are beneficial for saving time/energy/fertilizer.
+But, if your goal is to get shards, or level up Farming, you wouldn’t want to use these.

 Magical Seed Benefits: